NucleoidAI/docs/docs/get-started.md

 That is all you need :heart:

-Nucleoid runtime builds an execution plan based on the dependencies in your business logic and store each transaction in built-in data store.
+Nucleoid runtime builds an execution plan based on the dependencies in your business logic and stores each transaction in the built-in data store.

 <img src="https://cdn.nucleoid.com/media/graph.png" width="500"/>